Code-Institute-Submissions/HiddenGems/README.md

 - Chrome

 Chrome had an odd issue where the JavaScript for the back button on movie_details required a modification, described and solved by Chibueze Opata on stackoverflow - see attribution section.
+Unfortunately, this, or other methods did not have the desired results in testing.
+As such, the 'goBack' function was replaced with a link to home.
+This is not the desired result, but is better than a large proportion of users having a button that did not take them anywhere.

 - Microsoft Edge